Nüdi Qiying Zhuan

 Nüdi Qiying Zhuan, literally The Female Emperor and the Heroic Genius, is a historical-wuxia novel by Liang Yusheng.
 It was first published as a serial between 1 July 1961 and 6 August 1962 in the Hong Kong newspaper Hong Kong Commercial Daily under the title Tanggong Enyuan Lu (Chronicle of Gratitude and Revenge in the Tang Palace) before being retitled for later book editions.

-Set in China during the (Wu) Zhou dynasty, the novel interweaves court intrigue with adventure, exploring themes of loyalty, idealism, and moral conflict through characters drawn from Chinese history.
+Set in seventh-century China during the Tang dynasty, the novel interweaves court intrigue with adventure, exploring themes of loyalty, idealism, and moral conflict through characters drawn from Chinese history.
 Owing to its historical depth and restrained use of combat scenes, it has often been described as closer to a historical romance than a conventional wuxia work.

-Nüdi Qiying Zhuan is generally regarded as one of Liang Yusheng’s more literary and introspective novels, marking his continued shift toward wuxia storytelling in the 1960s.
-While less widely adapted than his other works, it remains noted for its classical prose style, tragic structure, and portrayal of strong female figures such as Wu Zetian and Shangguan Wan'er.

 Publication history

 Nüdi Qiying Zhuan was first published as a serial between 1 July 1961 and 6 August 1962 in the Hong Kong newspaper Hong Kong Commercial Daily.
 Subsequent reprints include a 1985 edition by Heilongjiang Korean Ethnic Publishing House, a 1990 two-volume edition by International Cultural Publishing, 1993 and 2000 two-volume editions by Cosmos Books, a 1996 edition by Guangdong Travel and Tourism Press, a 1996 two-volume edition by Jiangsu Literature and Culture Publishing House, and a 2012 two-volume edition by the Sun Yat-Sen University Press.